shrum-dev/Discord-anti-raid/README.md

 > I'm warning yall to edit the messages a little nicer if you're going to use this bot in a 200+ members server.

 # NEW VERSION
-> This version works, I'm gonna make a new server to make the bot actually time out user instead of it giving role!
+> This version works, I'm gonna make a new version to make the bot actually time out user instead of it giving role!

 # NEW SERVER
 > Old server got termed, here is new one 🤡